T4lus/Ternary/Tesseract/Instruction Set Architecture.md

 ### Special Registers

 ## Memory and Addressing Modes
+### Declaring Static Data Regions
+You can declare static data regions (analogous to global variables) using the directives DD can be used to declare one **Tryte** data locations.
+Declared locations can be labeled with names for later reference — this is similar to declaring variables by name, but abides by some lower level rules.
+For example, locations declared in sequence will be located in memory next to one another.

+Example declarations:

+		    DD 42		;Declare a tryte with no label, containing the value 42
+    test:	DD 3xZC0	;Declare a tryte labeled 'test' containing the heptavintimal
+    chr: 	DD 'c'		;Declare a tryte labeled 'chr' containing the ascii value of 'c'
+    str: 	DD "Hello"	;Declare a succession of 5 trytes, labeled 'str', representing the ascii value of Hello

+### Addressing Memory
+### Size Directives

 ## Instructions
 Machine instructions generally fall into several categories: data movement, arithmetic, logic, control-flow, and CPU-control.